The Board's formal work plan

 The main duty of the Chairman of the Board is to lead the work of the Board and ensure that Board members carry out their respective duties.
 Other areas of responsibility include the following:

-- ensuring that the Board continuously updates and deepens its knowledge about the operations
+- ensure that the Board continuously updates and improves its knowledge of the company

-- ensuring that the Board’s work is evaluated by the Board members annually
+- ensure that the Board’s work is evaluated annually

-During 2020, a total of 16 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and nine extraordinary meetings.
+During 2022, a total of 25 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and 18 extraordinary meetings (of which, 12 meetings were held per capsulam).
 Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
 Ratos’s General Counsel has taken the minutes at the Board meetings.

 At every ordinary Board meeting, information is presented about the company’s financial position and important events that affect the company’s operations.
 At extra Board meetings, acquisition and divestment matters are normally examined as well as financing and incentive matters.
 Extra Board meetings are held when such matters requiring a Board decision arise.
-2020 was characterised by the new strategy for Ratos, acquisitions and disposals, and incentive and financing matters.
+2022 was characterised by acquisitions, incentive and financing matters.
 Senior executives at Ratos attended Board meetings to present specific matters.

 Evaluation of the Board